 The central area is located east of Francis Peak and Bountiful Peak near the southern end of Morgan Valley.
 Redrock Peak is the highest in the area.
 The peak is located north of East Canyon Reservoir.
 I didn’t see very many hikers here.
 It is mostly hunters that come to this area during fall looking for deer, elk, and moose.
 There are extensive views along the ridge from the Northern to the Central Wasatch.

 Redrock Peak - (8,170 feet)

-The southern area is located east of the main Northern Wasatch crest near Sessions Mountain and Grandview Peak.
+The southern area is located east of the main Northern Wasatch crest near the Sessions Mountains and Grandview Peak area.
 This group of mountains is near three reservoirs.
 They include Rockport Reservoir to the southeast, East Canyon Reservoir to the northwest, and Echo Reservoir to the northeast.